 In this week's interview you'll get to know Tobias Fast, Head of Towers Division and Digital Practice Leader at Fast+Epp.
-He'll explain everything you need to know about Mass Timber, how it relates to prefabrication in the AEC industry, the differences versus a concrete-only approach and finally how ShapeDiver allowed them to create an online tool that simplifies their costs and material estimations during their sales processes.
+He'll explain everything you need to know about Mass Timber, how it relates to prefabrication in the AEC industry, the differences versus a concrete-only approach, and finally how ShapeDiver allowed them to create an online tool called Timber Bay, which simplifies their costs and material estimations during their sales processes.
 Hope you enjoy this conversation!

 1. Welcome, Tobias.
 Thank you for joining us today!
 Tell us a bit about your background.